i-am-tanni/rxpxct/README.md

 gleam run ./path/to/rexpaint_export.xml ./path/to/format.json
 ```

-The output is saved to the xml path as a *.txt file.
+The converted output is saved to the xml path as a '.txt' file.

 ## Color Formats